jamoy/stepfunctions/README.md

 });
 ```

-- respectTime - defaults to false, will ensure that the time used in Wait steps will be respected and not use the maximum
+- respectTime - will ensure that the time used in Wait steps will be respected and not use the maximum
-  wait time in the library.
+  wait time in the library. defaults to false.
+- maxWaitTime - the maximum amount of time a wait step can function. defaults to 30s.

 ### 2. bindTaskResource